Endorsed by Planned Parenthood, Cecile Richards, Senator Aguilar & Leader Ken Salazar

 I will fight for our environment, including protections of our public lands and less use of fuels and substances that hurt our environment.
 I will work on and support policies that instead use energy resources that protect our health and state's beauty - renewable energy sources.
 I believe we need strong state regulations for oil and gas excavation, and that local communities should be able to decide if they will permit drilling and fracking.

 Our campaign finance systems are broken and corporate interests have too much power in politics.
 I will work on reforms to our state campaign finance rules that ensure the people of Colorado are heard, not drowned out by special interests.
-I do not accept corporate PAC money.
+I do not accept corporate PAC money, and have rejected several offers of it.
 Furthermore, more than 80% of my donors are from Colorado.
-I am proud to have strong support from the HD9 community as well.
+I am also proud to have strong support from the HD9 community.

 I believe we need a justice system that works for all of our communities.
-I support policies and proposals to ensure all of our communities, law enforcement agencies, the courts and our government bodies, including the legislature and Executive agencies are working together.
-We need to ensure all voices are heard, and that those who enforce laws are trained appropriately.
+I support policies and proposals to ensure all of our communities, law enforcement agencies, the courts and our government bodies, including the legislature and Executive agencies, are working together.
+We need to ensure all voices are heard, and that those who enforce laws are trained appropriately about and with the communities they are serving.
 As a State Representative I will listen, I will help bring people together, and I will support policies that ensure fair and equitable treatment for all.

 I support policies to help our homeless, not criminalize them.
 As an advocate with experience in working with communities and coalitions, I would support a stakeholder process to determine the best policies to reduce homelessness for the communities across our state.
 I believe we need policies to provide access to mental health care, veterans' care, substance abuse treatment, homes first policies and more.

-The issue I heard most about when knocking on thousands of doors in HD9 - was the need for gun safety laws.
+The issue I hear most when knocking doors in HD9 - is the need for gun safety laws.
 I support a ban on military-style weapons.
 I support removing loopholes and improved systems for universal background checks.
 I do not believe that teachers should be armed.
 I believe it makes sense to require gun owners to meet training and licensing standards.
 We require this for many less-dangerous activities.

-I am also an advocate for reproductive rights and reproductive health care.
+I am a long-time advocate for reproductive rights and reproductive health care.
 I will follow the women who fought for our rights, as well as work with communities of color who often continue to face insurmountable barriers to reproductive health care, on policies to ensure all people can choose when and if to start a family.

 Part of the challenge for our state and the needs of our communities, including health care and education, is funding because of our state's constitutional limits on the budget, like the Taxpayer Bill of Rights.
 I will work on policies to overcome these challenges as well as a repeal of some portions of TABOR.
 I support the commitment to a balanced budget.
 That said, the ‘ratcheting effect” contained in TABOR makes it impossible to use additional tax revenue to address the many needs of our State, such as education, healthcare, homelessness and highways to name but a few.
 I recognize the need to address the inherent conflicts between TABOR, Amendment 23 and the Gallagher Amendment.